lakshaysethi/Assignment_1_7420_ls/Journal.md

 2. work on Mobile dev assignemnt for 2 hrs- try to complete it asap to submit before tonight.
 3. do django work - 5 hrs
 should be all done by 1-2 am

+@3:54 class diagrams hare done 70% completion by me - sent to @kris

+-feel sleepy - but will continue to work -- will take a nap till 4:30pm